sharoika/Capstone/_documentation/securityConsiderations.md

 ## Digital Ocean Security

 - **Firewalls**: DigitalOcean Cloud Firewalls are configured to restrict access to only necessary ports and services.
-- **VPC Network**: Resources are isolated within a Virtual Private Cloud network.
-- **Regular Backups**: Automated backups are performed and stored securely.
-- **Monitoring and Alerts**: Systems are monitored for suspicious activities with real-time alerts.
-- **Disk Encryption**: Volumes containing sensitive data are encrypted.
 - **IAM**: Identity and Access Management controls are implemented to limit access to cloud resources.
 - **Security Updates**: All systems receive automatic security updates.